xuwudawei/personal-website/src/content/jobs/ASQII2017/index.md

 ---

 - Design structure for backend of several clients applications.
-- Some of these were built in
+- Hands-on experience with a variety of languages/tools/frameworks such as Python, Javascript, Go, Flask, Node, AWS, Google Cloud Platform
 - Write highly comprehensive and maintainable code using TDD, backed with SOLID principles
 - Interfaced with clients on a weekly basis, providing technological expertise using collaborating tools like Slack, Trello